footballhead/evo-is-the-key/README.md

 Also, the code is a mess.
 When you only have 72 hours you don't generally worry about making your code look pretty.

+Also also, I had **plenty** of trouble with sound, especially since it has behaved differently on **every single system I've tested on**.
+Have fun with that.

 Just thought I should give you a heads up.